zencircle/dcos-kafka-service/docs/quickstart.md

         dcos node ssh --master-proxy --leader
         ```

-    1. Pull the Kafka Docker container down to your node and start an interactive psuedo-TTY session.
+    1. Pull the Kafka Docker container down to your node and start an interactive pseudo-TTY session.

         ```bash
         docker run -it mesosphere/kafka-client